During what stage of meiosis do the sister chromatids separate? | Channels for Pearson+

 1

-In Meiosis II, the process is similar to mitosis, where the sister chromatids are separated.
-This is crucial for understanding the separation of chromatids.
+In Meiosis II, the process is similar to mitosis.
+The key event is the separation of sister chromatids.

 Identify the stages of Meiosis II: Prophase II, Metaphase II, Anaphase II, and Telophase II.
-Focus on Anaphase II, where the sister chromatids are pulled apart to opposite poles of the cell.
+Focus on Anaphase II, where the sister chromatids are pulled apart.

-Conclude that the stage during which sister chromatids separate in meiosis is Anaphase II, as this is when they are finally divided into individual chromosomes.
+Conclude that the separation of sister chromatids occurs during Anaphase II, which is the correct answer to the problem.

 Watch next